 About Lincoln’s personality, living in the White House, failures, depression, civil war etc

-#21.
-Lincoln had huge feet.
-In fact his shoe size was between 12 and 14.
-This is the biggest foot size in the U.S. president history.
+21. Lincoln had huge feet.
+In fact, his shoe size was between 12 and 14.
+This is the biggest feet size in the U.S. president history.

-#26.
-Lincoln had lots of cats in the White House.
-In fact he had two cats that he fed from the dinner table.
+26. Lincoln had lots of cats in the White House.
+In fact, he had two cats that he fed on the dinner table.
 However, his wife did not like the act.